 But looking through this space and given our restrictions, I think that not only did we manage, but this place really has become our home.
 I’m happy to have taken the steps within our limitations.
 Paint can typically be done yourself to add to a space.
 Floors, sometimes/depending.
 Popcorn and texture removal?
 Eh.
 Wait on that.
 Kitchen cabinets?
 Well, I’ll be honest, Alex could probably put up some half-decent shelves (not cabinets)— but the actual ripping out and re-building of everything– that’s another story.
 And if we’re taking the time to rip everything, then you better believe we want it done right, with professionals and we’ll be smart enough to invest in a well functioning design (we’re both extra ocd in the kitchen), something good quality, and of course: something really good looking!
 When chatting with cliq studios about different ideas of cabinetry— I couldn’t say it enough, white, clean, and useful!
 And luckily, that’s exactly what Alex wants too!
 Marlowe probably just wants to be sure she can reach the fruit and cereal on the counters and shelves 🙂

 I’m happy with the work that we’ve put in.
 And I’m happy that I know what we can and can’t do by ourselves.
 I’m also happy to know, very well, that “a home is never finished”— we’ll be changing and evolving in this space forever.
 And when we’re ready, it’ll be right.
 We’ll take the right steps we need to properly invest in this place and we’ll avoid all the bad things.

-Alright guys, I’m taking this puppy to the vet for some flea meds!
-Then I’m cleaning up this space for another home tour photoshoot this weekend 🙂 Happy thursday, friends!
+Alright, guys, I’m taking this puppy to the vet!
+Then I’m cleaning up this space for another home tour photoshoot this weekend 🙂 Happy Thursday, friends!